paraterraform/para/README.md

 # Para

 > The missing community plugin manager for [Terraform].
-> A "swiss army knife" for [Terraform] and [Terragrunt] - just 1 tool that would facilitate all your workflows.
+> A "swiss army knife" for [Terraform] and [Terragrunt] - just 1 tool to facilitate all your workflows.

 ## Overview